lub-bee/zonecropper-ai/README.md

 ```

-Please translate each zone faithfully in the given order.
+Translate each zone faithfully in the given order.
 Do not reorganize or reword.

 1. \[zone\_1.png]
 2. \[zone\_2.png]